wp-plugins/appreplica/readme.txt

 = What makes Appreplica different than other plugins? =

 Appreplica is different than almost all other WordPress plugins in that it's a cloud based solution.
-This means rather than the complex code running on your own server where it can slow down your own server or possibly cause conflict with other plugins and themes, it instead runs on Appreplica's distributed cloud based servers and the content is remotely displayed in your website using a combination of AJAX and iFrames.It's very similar for example to an embedded YouTube video.
+This means rather than the complex code running on your own server where it can slow down your own server or possibly cause conflict with other plugins and themes, it instead runs on Appreplica's distributed cloud based servers and the content is remotely displayed in your website using a combination of AJAX and iFrames.

+It's very similar for example to an embedded YouTube video.
 YouTube's servers handle the complex tasks of rendering the video, paying for the bandwidth, etc. and your browser simply displays the video with virtually no impact on your own server's performance.

 = Will it work with all themes? =

 Our plugin should work with virtually all WordPress themes.
 Our plugin is very "lightweight" and should not conflict with any other plugins or impact the performance of your overall website.
-With one plugin, you can add one or all of our 20 apps.
+With one plugin, you can add one or all of our apps.
 There is no need to install a separate plugin for each app, our unique plugin handles all the apps with just one plugin.

 = Is this service really free? =